Sadialiou14/CS370-Airline-Booking-App/README.md

 # cs370-airline-booking
 Airline booking system for CS370.
-Plan: Using HTML/CSS/JS for frontend, using firebase for DB, and using (most likely) python for backend.
+Plan: Using HTML/CSS/JS for frontend, using firebase for DB, and using JSON for backend.

 ## Before you work on it
 In your command line type ```$ git pull  ```